amd858/weatherStation/README.md

 ## Overview

-This Arduino project is designed for controlling temperature and humidity using an AC unit and a heater.
+This Arduino project is designed for controlling temperature and humidity using an AC unit.
 It includes functions to handle different states of the AC and heater based on environmental conditions.

 ## Components